dashpresshq/archaea/docs/app-configuration/system.md

 ---
-sidebar_position: 6
+sidebar_position: 7
 ---

 # System Settings

 ## Token Validity Duration
-These set the number of days you want an auth token to be valid, We default to 14 days but you can set the number of days you want
+Set the number of days you want an auth token to be valid, We default to 14 days but you can set the number of days you want

 ## Force Introspection
 We introspect your database every time the application runs.